List of Oxford United F.C. records and statistics: Honours and achievements

 Oxford United's only major honour in English football is the League Cup, which the club won in the 1985–86 season, defeating Queen's Park Rangers in the final 3–0.
 The club has also won the Third Division championship twice and the Second Division championship once.
 The latter Third Division, Second Division and League Cup victories all occurred within the space of two years.
 United also achieved promotion from the Fourth Division after the 1964–65 season.
 Oxford's highest top-flight finish is eighteenth, which was achieved twice in two years, starting in 1986.
-The most recent promotion occurred after the 2009–10 season, when they beat York City 3–1 in the Conference National play-off final.
+Their most recent promotion occurred after the 2023–24 season, when they beat Bolton Wanderers 2–0 in the League One play-off final to secure promotion to the EFL Championship for the first time in 25 years.

 Oxford's best performance in the FA Cup involved reaching the quarter-finals against Preston North End in the 1963–64 season.
 In doing so, they became the first team to reach that stage from the Fourth Division.
 Before the club were admitted to the Football League in 1962, they won the Southern Football League championship on three occasions, the final win occurring the season before election into the Fourth Division, and finished runner-up twice.
 They also won the Southern League Cup twice.